Shahid-Bagwan/Docker-Templates/Vue.js+Spring_Boot/Readme.md

 3. Place your Spring Boot application's compiled JAR file inside the `backend` directory and name it `app.jar`.

+4. Remove the name of the language from dockerfile. just keep : Dockerfile.

-4. Modify the `Dockerfile.vue` and `Dockerfile.spring` if necessary to meet your application's specific requirements.
+5. Modify the `Dockerfile.vue` and `Dockerfile.spring` if necessary to meet your application's specific requirements.

-5. Run the following command to build and start the containers:
+6. Run the following command to build and start the containers:

    ```
    docker-compose up -d
    ```

-6. Access your Vue.js application in the browser at `http://localhost:8081`.
+7. Access your Vue.js application in the browser at `http://localhost:8081`.

-7. Access your Spring Boot application at `http://localhost:8080`.
+8. Access your Spring Boot application at `http://localhost:8080`.

 ## Customization